jkmathew/Assetizer/README.md

 ### TODO
 - [ ] Accept different device idioms.
+- [ ] Create app icons.
-- [ ] Distribute as a package to use in SPM projects
+- [ ] Distribute as a package to use in SPM projects.
-- [ ] Ditribute through home brew
+- [ ] Ditribute through home brew.
 - [ ] Support for linux.

 ### Author